OnurGumus/onurgumus.github.io/_posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems.md

  <!--more-->

 If you measure the memory consumption as above I have one word for you: Ouch!
 What you are looking at is actually the **Working set** which means that's only the physical memory consumption.
 But it is quite possible, a significant portion of your process may not be on the physical memory but on the disk.
 Windows memory manager will happily put the less frequently accessed pages to the disk.
 Then what should we do?
 It's the commit size (or private bytes from perfmon) that is what we want.
-You could see the commit size for a process as below:
+You could see the commit size for a process as below from details pane of the task manager:

 ![Task-Manager-Commit](/assets/posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems/task-manager-commit.png)